dingus221/PRMasterServer/README.md

-<strong>Fully functional(not yet) gayspy substitute for civ4bts and civ4 (which is based on https://github.com/novice-rb/PRMasterServer)
+<strong>Fully functional(almost) gs substitute for civ4bts and civ4 (which is based on https://github.com/novice-rb/PRMasterServer)

 <strong>1.
 Give a man a lobby and he spams shit in it for a life or what is done so far.</strong><br>

-1. Master server(port 29900) - logging in and registering new users - works like a swiss clock.
+1. Master server(port 29900) - works 8/10 good.
+Buddies functions not implemented.
-2. Peerchat server(port 6667) - chatting works perfectly good (as far as tested)
+2. Irc server(port 6667) - works 10/10 in miniircd implementation.
-3. Natneg server (port 27901) - provides connection information to players about other players when they join staging room.
-4. Serverbrowser (port 28910) is currently not fully functional.
-People in lobby can see the hosted games.
-But refresh button doesnt work.
-To refresh u need to relogin.
-5. Queryserver (port 27900) - game hosts report status of their server into it.
-Interlinked with SB.
-Refreshing problem might be in this one.
-6. Webservver (port 80) - i suspect it is needed only for automatically downloading of new patches (or just checking for them).
+3. Natneg server (port 27901) - works 9/10 (Sometimes people can't join supposedly because of bad works of this server, hope to manage to fix it soon).
+Not tested much with people who are inside inner networks that are inside other inner networks.
+4. Serverbrowser (port 28910) - theoretically works 10/10.
+Not tested much yet.
+5. Queryserver (port 27900) - theoretically works 10/10.
+Not tested much yet.
+6. Webservver (port 80) - use any, or use none, but make sure skype doesnt use your port 80 (or people will wait 2 minute to enter lobby).

 <strong>2.
-How shit is done.</strong><br>
-Most functionality is already implemented in PR Master server.
-We just comment out parts of code that give errors.
-And substitute all mentions of battlefield for civ4.
+Projects that are included in this repository.</strong><br>
+1) PRMasterserver - 4 servers in one application.
+Has option to run only wanted separate servers, so you can use other applications for other servers.
+Written in c#
+2) SBQRC4  - ServerBrowser and Query&Reporting servers in one project.
+Has 2 more function than PRMasterserver.
+Written in python.
+3) Miniircd - basic irc server with gs encription support (latest version https://github.com/Zulan/miniircd).
+Written in python.
+4) GSAIRCDTMM - irc server with gs encoding, written on delphi.
+It works with some bugs, i used it in the beginning.
+Miniircd is a better irc server.

 <strong>3.
-WANTED LOGS OF REAL GAMESPY<->CIV4 COMMUNICATIONS</strong><br>
-Logs of wireshark or other software, would help significantly.
-Is really lame that nobody figured out how to use wireshark while gamespy was still up.

-<strong>4.
-PEERCHAT SERVER</strong><br>
-Python implementatnion of irc server, supporting gs crypting https://github.com/Zulan/miniircd Delphi implementation, little bit messy, but works good is included here in folder GSAIRCDTMM.
+Wanted logs of gs<->civ4 traffic</strong><br>
+Captures taken in wireshark or other programs.
+Send them to my mail bobodobo11@gmail.com.
+Quick.

 <strong>
-5. Current progress</strong>
+4. Current progress</strong>
-It is roughly 75% done yet.<br>
+It is roughly 95% done now.<br>

 <strong>6.
 Current problems and directions of investigation:<br></strong>
-1. Serverlist refresh button doesn't work and information about servers like number of players in game, map and ping is not updated.
-Supposedly game should request that info directly from other gameservers.<br>
+1. When it is run under wine in linux, PRMasterServer gives errors related to threads after several days of running<br>
+2. There is a rare and hard to get when needed bug when a badconnection avalance is started, most likely its cause is in NatNeg server<br>
+3. Refresh button is fixed.

 <strong>7.
-How gamespy server works for nabs</strong>
+How gamespy server works for nabs with small brains</strong>
 <br>
-Here i will write some bullshit for nabs
+to be written later

 <strong>8.
-Setting up the project</strong><br>
+Running the server</strong><br>

 1. Be sure to have [Visual Studio 2013](http://www.microsoft.com/en-us/download/details.aspx?id=40787) installed.
 You might be able to compile it using previous versions of Visual Studio or using Mono, but this is untested and may not work.

 2. Open **PRMasterServer.sln**, and build.
 This should download via NuGet any extra packages required.

-3. Grab the latest [MaxMind GeoIP2 Country](https://www.maxmind.com/en/country) database, or use the free [GeoLite2 Country](http://dev.maxmind.com/geoip/geoip2/geolite2/) database.
-Put it in the same folder as **PRMasterServer.exe**.

-5. Run **PRMasterServer.exe +db logindb.db3 +game civ4bts +servers master,login,cdkey,list,natneg**, now game parameter doesnt matter, it will service civ4, civ4bts and civ4btsjp
+3. Run **PRMasterServer.exe +db logindb.db3 +game civ4bts +servers login,cdkey,natneg** (it will include civ4 vanilla and japan version too).
+That will get 29900(profile) and 27901(natneg) servers running.

+4. Get python 2.7.8.

+5. Run SBQRC4.py.
+That will get 28910(ServerBrowser) and 27900 (Q&R) servers running

-6. Run irc server.
+6. Run miniircd.py.
+That will get 6667(irc) server running.

+7. Check that skype is not listening on port 80.

+That's all<br>

-7. To join the lobby from the game you need to configure windows/system32/drivers/etc/hosts file (or redirect dead official gamespy server traffick of the game to the server in other ways).
-Correct hosts file included.
+<strong>9.
+To join the lobby from the game you need to redirect traffic that is going to official gs ip address to ur server.
+Best way known to me at this point is to configure windows/system32/drivers/etc/hosts file.
+Correctly configured hosts file for Zulan's server is included.</strong><br>

-9. Credits (in order of importance)
+9. Credits
-<br><font size=14><strong>[novice-rb]</strong> for natneg
+<br><font size=14><strong>[novice-rb]</strong> for work on natneg
-<br><font size=14><strong>[AncientMan2002]</strong> for original masterserver
+<br><font size=14><strong>[AncientMan2002]</strong> for work on PRMasterServer
+<br><font size=14><strong>[polaris-]</strong> and others who created this: https://github.com/polaris-/dwc_network_server_emulator
 <br><font size=14><strong>[Luigi Auriemma](http://aluigi.org) </strong> for reverse engineering the GameSpy protocol and encryption.
+<br><font size=14><strong>[Zulan], for running the testing lobby servers, help with testing and his works: https://github.com/Zulan
-<br><font size=14><strong>[Caledorn], [Zulan] </strong> - users on realmsbeyond.net, for running natneg servers
+<br><font size=14><strong>[Zulan], [Caledorn]</strong> - users on realmsbeyond.net, for running natneg servers
-<br><font size=14><strong>[SexIsBad2TheBone], [DimosEngel]</strong> civ4 players (testing)
-<br><font size=14><strong>[gamespy] </strong> for not being too hard encrypted and secretive [Rest in peace]
+<br><font size=14><strong>[gamespy] </strong> For GsOpenSDK.
+[Rest in peace]
+<br><font size=14><strong>[SexIsBad2TheBone], [DimosEngel], [galatt]</strong> civ4 players (testing)
 <br><font size=14><strong>[sid meyer and firaxis] </strong> for great game